carnocentaurus/AllInOnePortfolio/Calculator/README.md

 - [Calculator Demo](CalculatorDemo.png)

 ## How to Run
-1. Navigate to the Pokedex folder:
+1. Navigate to the Calculator folder:
    ```bash
    cd Calculator
    ```